SpotIM/spotim-integration-docs/social-kit/README.md

 # Spot.IM Social Kit
-The Spot.IM Social Kit consists of two components: Real-Time Conversation and Community Recirculation.
-These components allow your users to write comments and view popular community-generated content.
+The Spot.IM Social Kit consists of two components: Real-Time Conversation and Popular-in-the-Community.
+These components allow your users to write comments and replies to your articles, and view popular community-generated content on your articles.

 Power conversation with Real-Time Conversation, a lightweight and fully customizable module to inspire your audience to engage.
-Complete with automatic moderation for illicit chatter, Real-Time Conversation will help boost pageviews and SEO rankings.
+Complete with automatic moderation for illicit or toxic chatter, Real-Time Conversation will help boost pageviews and SEO rankings.

-Community Recirculation promotes the most popular content from your site by showcasing user-generated content (UGC).
+Popular-in-the-Community promotes the most popular content from your site by showcasing user-generated content (UGC).
 This unit drives users to more of your content and features a monetization component so you can generate meaningful revenue via revshare.

 If you are using WordPress, please see the [WordPress documentation page](../wordpress/README.md).